YC3/SEPIRA/README.md

 1. Construction of a tissue-specific transcription factor regulatory network, consisting of transcription factors that are more highly expressed in the user-specified tissue type (the 'tissue type of interest') compared to other tissue types, plus an associated set of high-confidence downstream targets.
 2. Estimation of transcription factor activity in this network, in any given dataset consisting of gene expression or promoter DNA methylation profiles.

-To infer the network, we use the large [GTEx](https://www.gtexportal.org/home/) RNA-seq data set encompassing 8555 samples from about 30 tissue types.
-With this inferred network, we can then estimate transcription factor activity in samples from other data sets.
-Due to the large size of the GTEx data set we did not include it in our package.
-However, in order to gain an appreciation for the SEPIRA algorithm we show the results obtained by applying it to this full dataset.
-Then we validate it using an RNA-seq data set from Protein Atlas and a DNA methylation data set from the Stem-cell matrix compendium-2 (SCM2).

 ## Usage
 #### Inferring tissue-specific network